Roger Boisjoly: Later career

 After President Ronald Reagan ordered a presidential commission to review the disaster, Boisjoly was one of the witnesses called.
 He gave accounts of how and why he felt the O-rings had failed, and argued that the caucus called by Morton Thiokol managers, which resulted in a recommendation to launch, was an "unethical decision-making forum resulting from intense customer intimidation."

-Isolated from his colleagues who were redesigning the O-ring, his self-esteem suffered and he lost his confidence as an engineer.
-Boisjoly, who understood the potential consequences of an unsafe launch, had acted on his conscience in trying to prevent it.
-But Thiokol executives didn’t respect him as a valued professional.
-Six months after the disaster, Boisjoly requested an extended sick leave.
-He never worked as an engineer again.
+After the disaster, Boisjoly suffered from insomnia, depression, and severe headaches.
+According to Boisjoly, Thiokol unassigned him from space work, and he was ostracized by his colleagues and managers.
+One colleague warned him, "If you wreck this company, I’m going to put my kids on your doorstep."
+He filed two lawsuits against Thiokol that were later dismissed.

 After leaving Morton Thiokol, Boisjoly founded a forensic engineering firm and was frequently invited to speak on leadership ethics.

 Personal life

 For his honesty and integrity both leading up to and directly following the shuttle disaster, Boisjoly received the Award for Scientific Freedom and Responsibility from the American Association for the Advancement of Science in 1988.

 When Boisjoly left Morton Thiokol, he took 14 boxes containing every note and paper he received or sent in seven years.
 On May 13, 2010, he donated his personal memoranda—six boxes of personal papers, including memos and notes from his congressional testimony—to Chapman University in Orange, California.
-Rand Boyd, the special-collections and archival librarian at Chapman's Leatherby Libraries, said the materials will be catalogued and archived.
-They can now be viewed by library visitors.
+Rand Boyd, the special-collections and archival librarian at Chapman's Leatherby Libraries, said the materials would be catalogued and archived.
+They can be viewed by library visitors.

 Boisjoly married his wife Roberta in 1963.
 The couple had two daughters and at the time of his death eight grandchildren.
-Boisjoly died of cancer of the colon, kidneys, and liver on January 6, 2012, in Nephi, Utah.
+Boisjoly died on January 6, 2012, in Nephi, Utah, shortly after a diagnosis of cancer in the colon, kidneys, and liver.